Special Lagrangians, Lagrangian mean curvature flow and the Gibbons-Hawking ansatz: Minimal surfaces

-Then $\Sigma=\pi^{-1}(\gamma)$ is an embedded minimal $2$-sphere in $X$, there exists a tubular neighbourhood $U$ of $\Sigma$ in $X$ such that $\Sigma$ is the unique compact minimal submanifold of $U$ of dimension at least $2$, and mean curvature flow starting at any surface $\Gamma$ which is sufficiently $C^1$-close to $\Sigma$ will exist for all time and converge smoothly to $\Sigma$. \end{theorem} \begin{proof} By Lemma \ref{lem:min.calibrated}, $\Sigma$ is a holomorphic 2-sphere.
+Then $\Sigma=\mu^{-1}(\gamma)$ is an embedded minimal $2$-sphere in $X$, there exists a tubular neighbourhood $U$ of $\Sigma$ in $X$ such that $\Sigma$ is the unique compact minimal submanifold of $U$ of dimension at least $2$, and mean curvature flow starting at any surface $\Gamma$ which is sufficiently $C^1$-close to $\Sigma$ will exist for all time and converge smoothly to $\Sigma$. \end{theorem} \begin{proof} By Lemma \ref{lem:min.calibrated}, $\Sigma$ is a holomorphic 2-sphere.
 Holomorphic curves in $X$ are special Lagrangian for a different K\"ahler structure on $X$ in the hyperk\"ahler family: we will see this explicitly in $\S$\ref{sec:Lagrangians}.
-It then follows from \cite[Proposition A]{Tsai} that, in this case, the strong stability stability condition of \cite{Tsai} holds for $\Sigma$ if and only if the Gauss curvature of $\Sigma$ is positive.
+It then follows from \cite[Proposition A]{Tsai} that, in this case, the strong stability condition of \cite{Tsai} holds for $\Sigma$ if and only if the Gauss curvature of $\Sigma$ is positive.
 We show that this is indeed the case, under the hypotheses of the statement, in Proposition \ref{prop:Positive_Curvature} of Appendix \ref{sec:Positive_Curvature}.
 The conclusions then follow from \cite[Theorems A and B]{Tsai}. \end{proof}

 \begin{remark} One can generalize Theorem \ref{thm:Strong_Stability} to the setting of weak notions of (minimal) submanifolds and mean curvature flows.
-Specifically, by \cite{LotaySchulze}, under the conditions of Theorem \ref{thm:Strong_Stability}, $\Sigma$ is unique in $U$ amongst stationary integral varifolds with support of dimension at least 2, and for any integral 2-current $\Gamma$ in $U$ which is homologous to $\Sigma$ and of mass strictly less than twice the area of $\Sigma$, there is an enhanced Brakke flow which exists and is non-vanishing for all time and converges \emph{smoothly} to $\Sigma$. \end{remark}
+Specifically, by \cite{LotaySchulze}, under the conditions of Theorem \ref{thm:Strong_Stability}, $\Sigma$ is unique in $U$ amongst stationary integral varifolds with support of dimension at least 2, and for any integral 2-current $\Gamma$ in $U$ which is homologous to $\Sigma$ and of mass strictly less than twice the area of $\Sigma$, there is an enhanced Brakke flow which exists and is non-vanishing for all time and converges \emph{smoothly} to $\Sigma$.
+One can also remove the assumption about the points being collinear by suitably modifying the lower bound on $s$ (see \cite[Proposition 1.7]{Trinca}). \end{remark}

 Whilst the curve shortening flow in Euclidean space is by now a classical subject, the flow is actually rather poorly understood for general curves in $\mathbb{R}^3$.
 One of the causes for difficulty, in contrast to the situation in $\mathbb{R}^2$, is that a space curve may cross itself as it evolves along the flow.
 We therefore leave the general mean curvature flow of circle-invariant surfaces for future study and instead focus on the case where the curve is contained in a plane in the next section.
 As we shall see, this has a natural interpretation in terms of symplectic geometry: namely, that the corresponding circle-invariant surfaces are Lagrangian for some choice of symplectic form in the hyperk\"ahler triple.